Mick Wallace: Arrest at Shannon Airport

-Member of the European Parliament
+Member of the European Parliament (2019–2024)

-At the 2019 European Parliament election, he was elected as an MEP for the South constituency.
+At the 2019 European Parliament election, he was elected as an MEP for the South constituency, receiving 81,780 (11.4%) of first-preference votes.

-Mick Wallace has been criticised for supporting Venezuela, Ecuador, China, Russia, Belarus and Syria during his period as an MEP.
+Mick Wallace has been criticised for supporting Russia, Belarus, China, Syria, Venezuela and Ecuador during his period as an MEP.
 In November 2020, Wallace referred to Belarusian opposition presidential candidate Svetlana Tikhanovskaya as a "pawn of western neoliberalism".
-In February 2021, Wallace was reprimanded for using a swear word during a session of the European Parliament.
-Wallace had referred to Venezuelan opposition leader Juan Guaidó as being an "unelected gobshite".
+In February 2021, Wallace was reprimanded for using a swear word during a session of the European Parliament, when he called Venezuelan opposition leader Juan Guaidó an "unelected gobshite".
+In September 2022, he was one of 19 MEPs who voted against condemning Nicaragua for the arrest of Rolando Álvarez.

-In April 2021, Wallace and Clare Daly were called "embarrassments to Ireland" by Fianna Fail's Malcolm Byrne after the two MEPs had travelled to Iraq and visited the headquarters of the Popular Mobilization Forces, an Iraqi militia supported by Iran.
-Byrne criticised them for meeting with a group that supports the oppression of gay people and accused them of being used as propaganda by the militia.
-The Popular Mobilization Forces later posted video footage on YouTube of Wallace and Daly.